Low-Carb Food Swaps: 13 Tasty Swaps to Drastically Decrease Carbs

 There are a number of root vegetables ideal for low-carb swaps from carrots to celery root, but turnips are a favorite because they are low-carb and very tasty.
 They contain only a third of the carbohydrates in potatoes and are packed with folate and B6.

 To prepare, simply cut into large chunks and boil or roast until fork tender.
 Add them to a food processor or blender with your favorite seasoning, fat of your choice, and milk (dairy-free is great, too).
 Process until smooth, pour in a bowl, and serve hot.

 Croutons offer a delicious crunch to salads, but since they’re typically made with wheat bread, they also contain significant carbohydrates.

 Keep the crunch and the flavor by tossing salads with your favorite nuts or seeds.
 Some of our favorites are almonds and walnuts, which are perfectly bite-sized and readily available at the store.
 An ounce of almonds contains just 5 grams of carbs, a fraction of a typical crouton.
 Nuts make a perfect substitution for croutons whether you’re on a low-carb diet or a slow-carb diet.

 10. Swap Hamburger Buns with Lettuce Wraps

-Low carb food swaps are perfect when you’re keto meal planning or simply working towards a low carb lifestyle.
-If you’re looking for more creative ways to eat low carb, PlateJoy is here to help.
+Low-carb food swaps are perfect when you’re creating keto meal plans or simply working toward a low-carb lifestyle.
+If you’re looking for more creative ways to eat low-carb, PlateJoy Health is here to help.

-Our meal plans and recipes can be customized to your specific diet, including low carb, Paleo, and keto, helping you reap the benefits of meal planning without stressing about what to make for the week.
-Sign up for a free trial and learn more about how PlateJoy can help you on your road to a healthy, low carb lifestyle.
+Our meal plans and recipes can be customized to your specific diet, including low-carb, Paleo, and keto, helping you reap the benefits of meal planning without stressing about what to make for the week.
+Sign up for a free trial and learn more about how PlateJoy Health can help you on your road to a healthy, low-carb lifestyle.